tristanlatr/WPWatcher/README.md

 #### Notes
 - The script will automatically try to delete all temp `wpscan` files in `/tmp/wpscan` before starting scans
-- You might want to use `--fast_fail` when you're setting up and configuring the script
+- You might want to use `--fail_fast` when you're setting up and configuring the script

 ### Crontab
 Add the following line to crontab to run WPWatcher every day and ignore errors.